xDavide9/movies-website-frontend/README.md

 https://www.quentertain.com

-> Discover information about your favourite films!
+> Discover information about your favourite movies!

 ### Features

 - Made with [React](https://reactjs.org/) and [Ant Design](https://ant.design/)
 - Deployed on [Netlify](https://www.netlify.com/)
 - Connects to [this](https://github.com/xDavide9/Quentertain-backend) backend
+- Discover movies based on Popularity, Year and Genre
-- Search a movie based on its title and get its details
+- Search a movie based on its title
+- Get details on those movies